dmsc/fastbasic/manual.md

 ------

-Arrays hold many ordered values (called elements), the elements can be accessed by an index.
+Arrays hold many ordered values (called elements).
+The array elements can be accessed by an index.

 In FastBasic, arrays must be
-dimensioned before use (see `DIM` statement bellow), the index of the element is written between parenthesis and goes from 0 to the number of elements less 1.
+dimensioned before use (see `DIM` statement below).
+The index of the element is written between parentheses and goes from 0 to the number of elements less 1.